Creators

 So, why is beauty the go-to market for so many celebs?
 According to the LA Times, it might have to do with lower production costs and fewer competitors (Carras).
 Marie Claire also cites having “a famous (and often beloved) face at the helm” as a reason so many of these brands attain a “cult-like” following (Zuvela).

 I can’t help but agree; when we see celebrities they're in makeup more often than not.
-Their ground-breaking looks trend online–Chappel Roan’s white face paint comes to mind–and their faces become as instantly recognizable as a logo.
+Their ground-breaking looks trend online–Chappell Roan’s white face paint comes to mind–and their faces become as instantly recognizable as a logo.
 Taking into consideration just how many beauty products celebrities wear and endorse annually, a beauty brand of their own seems like the obvious next step.
 But it's about something much deeper too.

 When we look at the other most successful celeb-founded brands, the spaces they inhabit vary widely.
 From Dr. Dre's Beats to Kim Kardashian's Skims, beauty brands stand out among the rest as a kind of "go-to" venture for celebrities.
 But why don't people embrace celebs in other brand spaces like they do beauty?
 Why isn't the attention equally divided among beauty, technology, alcohol, and shape-wear?